This Step: Get a Learner Permit

 Get a Learner Permit in Wisconsin

-If you're older than 15 ½ but younger than 18 you're eligible to apply for an instruction permit provided you have completed or are enrolled in a state-approved driver education course and your first behind-the-wheel driving lesson occurs within 60 days of receiving your permit.
-If you are 18 or older you are exempt from driver ed, but will otherwise follow the same steps described below.
+If you're older than 15 1/2 years old but younger than 18 years old you're eligible to apply for an instruction permit provided you have completed or are enrolled in a state-approved driver education course and your first behind-the-wheel driving lesson occurs within 60 days of receiving your permit.
+If you are 18 years old or older you are exempt from driver ed, but will otherwise follow the same steps described below.

 A) Ace a Few DMV Practice Tests